Tormato: Tour

 Yes supported the album with a 101-date tour of North America and the UK, between 28 August 1978 and 30 June 1979.
 The UK dates comprised just six consecutive nights at London's Wembley Arena in October 1978.
 The tour featured the band performing in-the-round with a six-ton circular revolving stage placed in the middle of the arena that cost £50,000 to build, with a 360-degree lighting and sound system fitted above it.
 Anderson stood on a raised platform in the middle of the stage that turned the opposite way to the band to avoid dizziness.
 The sound crew sat beneath the stage in an area that had a drinks cabinet.
 The stage revolved at 1 mph four times per hour; the driving motor failed during one early gig, so the band's roadies had to come out and rotate the stage by hand.
 The idea was conceived by their longtime technician Michael Tait, who worked with their sound company, Clair Brothers, to develop the sound system to go with it.

-Yes entered the stage to different pieces, including The Firebird by Igor Stravinsky, The Young Person's Guide to the Orchestra by Benjamin Britten, and an excerpt from the soundtrack to Close Encounters of the Third Kind.
+Yes entered the stage to The Young Person's Guide to the Orchestra by Benjamin Britten and an excerpt of the opening to Close Encounters of the Third Kind.
 The tour marked the group's tenth anniversary, and the band performed a 30-minute medley that included excerpts from as far back as their debut album, Yes (1969).
-The 1978 leg included four consecutive sold out nights at Madison Square Garden in New York City that sold out in three days and earned the group a Gold Ticket Award for selling 100,000 tickets and grossing over $1 million in box office receipts.
+The 1978 leg included four consecutive sold out nights at Madison Square Garden in New York City that sold out in three days and earned the group a Gold Ticket Award for selling 100,000 tickets and grossing over $1 million ($4.8 million in 2024) in box office receipts.
 Yes performed three additional dates there in June 1979.
 Recordings from the tour were included on the live album Yesshows (1980).